-Using a whisk or the paddle attachment, lightly incorporate all the ingredients for 1 minutes.
+Using a whisk or the paddle attachment, lightly incorporate all the ingredients.

 Attach the dough hook to the mixer & turn to medium speed.
 Begin adding in flour 1/2 cup at a time until all mixed in.

-Mix the dough on high for 2 minutes then turn off.
+Mix the dough on high for 2 minutes.
 Dough should be slightly sticky but not sticking to the edges of the bowl.

 Add the dough to a greased oven safe bowl.
 Cover with a kitchen towel/cheese cloth.

 Turn off oven and add the greased bowl.
 Allow dough to rise in the oven for 10 minutes.